-In 2023 the Department of Environmental Protection performed a Source Water Assessment on our system and a search of the data sources indicated no potential sources of contamination near our wells.
+In 2024 the Department of Environmental Protection performed a Source Water Assessment on our system and a search of the data sources indicated one potential source with low susceptibility level of contamination near our wells.
 The assessment results are available on the FDEP Source Water Assessment and Protection Program website at www.dep.state.fl.us/swapp.